PURPA Rules: New FERC Revisions Regarding QF Power Sales, New Requirements for Utilities, QF Certification, State Authority, and More

 Recording of a 90-minute premium CLE webinar with Q&A

-This CLE webinar will provide energy counsel an in-depth analysis of FERC's recent, expansive revisions to its PURPA regulations.
+This CLE course will provide energy counsel an in-depth analysis of FERC's recent, expansive revisions to its PURPA regulations.
 The panel will discuss key aspects of the revised rules to encourage the development of QFs, new requirements for electric utilities, state authority for energy rates in QF power sales contracts, and modification of the “one-mile rule.”
 The panel will also discuss changes to a utility's obligation to purchase from a QF, QF certifications, and other key provisions.

 - New PURPA regulations